15 Different Types of German Bread

 12. Kürbiskernbrot

 If you’re looking for something sweet, try Kürbiskernbrot.
-These round, fluffy rolls are dusted with powdered sugar and often served at Christmas time.
+These round, fluffy rolls are dusted with powdered sugar and often served at Christmas.

 For a hearty option, also try Kürbiskernbrot.
-This type of bread is made with coarsely ground rye flour and takes several days to make.
+This bread is made with coarsely ground rye flour and takes several days.

 If you find yourself in Berlin, be sure to try kaiserschmarrn.
 This dish is made by shredding a pancake-like batter and frying it in butter until it’s golden brown and crispy.